G4GXO/DigiFilter/README.md

 hex file can be programmed into the processor using a suitable programmer/debugger.

 Unless stated otherwise this work is the copyright of RWM Taylor and is provided free for personal, non commercial use.
-See the license in the main project folder for more information.
+See the license in this folder for more information.

 RWM Taylor G4GXO